 Tips: Instead of sawdust, you can use kitty litter.
 You can also use a dish detergent instead of washing soda to clean the concrete driveway.
 You may want to use kitchen towels to remove as much oil as possible from the surface before pouring in the sawdust.

-Sometimes there are rust and acorn stains on the driveway that have been there too long; it will take more effort to clean.
+Sometimes there are rust stains and acorn stains on the driveway that have been there too long; it will take more effort to clean.
 A problem like this calls for reliable pressure water.
-It will be a problem if you do not own a pressure washer, though.
+It may not be a huge problem if you do not own a pressure washer, though.

 Follow these steps to clean a concrete driveway without a pressure washer: